ishoshani/HackHealth/README.md

 You should include all modules in the module folder, controllers in a controller folder, and views in the view folder.
 At the moment, we do not have a way to scan for migrations, so any new migrations must be included into the /database/migration folder, and most modules will probably also need to add a relationship between their models and the user.

+Testing:

+Make sure to use vendor/bin/phpunit to run all the tests in the test folder to ensure everything is working fine.
+Creating tests can be done as laravel test as specified in their documentation.
+Add new tests into the healthpage/tests folder.
+TESTING WILL ROLLBACK DB AT END, TEST ON LOCAL SERVER NOT ON PRODUCTION SERVER.
+I mean, come on.